tdimnet/tdimnet/README.md

 I love learning, writing, and teaching.
 Below is a list of the mediums on which I publish things on:

-- [My Medium account](https://tdimnet.medium.com): all my articles are free to access.
+- [My Medium account](https://tdimnet.medium.com): most of my articles are free to access.
 - [NX Academy](https://nx.academy): it's free and open source. **All the content is written in French**.

 ### Courses I wrote in English